grburgess/popsynth/docs/md/quickstart.md

 # Quick start

-A simple example of simulating a population via the built-in populations provided.
+A simple example of simulating a population survey via the built-in populations provided.

 ```python
 %matplotlib inline